 Click Search to view the self-service page.

-From risk timeline on user profile page:
+Self-service search from the risk timeline on the user profile page

 When you select a risk indicator from the user’s timeline, the risk indicator information section is displayed in the right pane.
 Click Event Search to view the self-service search page.

 The search page displays the events based on the user’s risk indicator and its associated data source.

 For more information on risk timeline, see Risk timeline.

 Use the following features on the self-service search page: